lars-quaedvlieg/paperviz/docs/plots/collection/general_horizontal_bar_plot.md

 # `general_horizontal_bar_plot`

-> General horizontal bar plot comparing two (or more) metrics for each category with consistent colors and hatches.
+> Horizontal bar plot comparing metrics for each category, with optional group-based coloring and legends.

 ---